anyaiyer/melanoma-detection/README.md

 ## Use

-An interactive application is available when opened the Google Colab notebook.
+An interactive application is available when opening the Google Colab notebook.
 It is located in the [Melanoma_Detection](https://github.com/anyaiyer/melanoma-detection/blob/main/Melanoma_Detection.ipynb) file.

 You can view the exploratory data analysis and graphs in the [Skin_Cancer_EDA](https://github.com/anyaiyer/melanoma-detection/blob/main/Skin_Cancer_EDA.ipynb) file